mcharvis/veils.whisper/src/site/notes/Battle - The Siege of Jade Stronghold.md

 The Sanctifiers surged.

 - **Veilshifters** blinked into the courtyards, pulling guards screaming into the shadows.
 Poliren, Wes, and Piran vanished before their blades even swung.
+Five hidden archers were blindsided and killed instantly.

 - **Bladedancers** vaulted the barricades, cutting down Drovin and Jon in a blur of steel.